 - .
 Corticosteroid dose must be stable or decreasing for at least 3 days prior to the baseline CT or MRI scan.

 - .
-MRI brain and entire spine MRI within 14 days prior to start of study drug for Arms A, B, C, E and F. Subjects undergoing screening for Arm D must have an MRI of brain and entire spine within 3 months prior to start of study drug.
+MRI brain and entire spine MRI within 14 days prior to start of study drug for Arms A, B, C, E, F and G. Subjects undergoing screening for Arm D must have an MRI of brain and entire spine within 3 months prior to start of study drug.
 Subjects in Arm D will have a baseline MRI of brain and spine with lumbar puncture after study consent is signed and other eligibility criteria are fulfilled.

 - .
-For Arms A, B, C, D, and F: Ability to swallow and retain orally administered capsules.
+For Arms A, B, C, D, F and G: Ability to swallow and retain orally administered capsules.

 You CAN'T join if...

-- For Arms A, B, D, E and F: Evidence of diffuse leptomeningeal disease or evidence of CSF dissemination.
+- For Arms A, B, D, E, F and G: Evidence of diffuse leptomeningeal disease or evidence of CSF dissemination.

 - Current or planned participation in a study of another investigational agent or using an investigational device.